Hanging Out in Hong Kong

 Panoramic view on the Hong Kong Skyline, Kowloon and Victoria Harbour from The Peak.

-Sharon and Janette are in the final stages of a year-long project to write a book and we have been doing our little bit to help finish the project.
+Sharon and Janette are in the final stages of a year-long project to write a book, and we've been doing our part to help them finish it.
 Di has been proofreading and helping with Word issues.

 Leica Update

-I kept myself busy, ignoring the US inauguration, by researching all of the new camera gear announced on Jan 19th.
+I kept myself busy, ignoring the US inauguration, by researching all of the new camera gear announced on January 19th.
 Where to start?
 First, Leica dished out a new M10 with a lighter and more compact body.
-They took away the video capability but the price is still a whopping CAD$ 8,469.00.
+They took away the video capability, but the price is still a whopping CAD$ 8,469.00.

 Rowan neon sign in Causeway Bay